ThreatResponse/threatresponse.cloud/source/blog/2016-09-13-tips_for_least_privilege_iam_policies.markdown

 __By: Alex McCormack [@amccormack](https://twitter.com/amccormack)__

 I recently cleaned up the README for [ThreatPrep][threatprep], adding better installation instructions, explanations of code, and an example IAM policy users could use to run the tool.
 I quickly made the policy by copying the ReadOnlyAccess policy (arn:aws:iam::aws:policy/ReadOnlyAccess) and then stripping obvious actions that belonged to services ThreatPrep didn't need.
-The resulting policy worked, but it still felt too permissive, so I spent some time today narrowing it down as much as I could.
+The resulting policy worked, but it still felt [too permissive][hammond], so I spent some time today narrowing it down as much as I could.
 You can see the before and after in the image below:

 ![Permission Compare](/blog/2016-09-13-tips_for_least_privilege_iam_policies/comparison2.png)